hdrdla/my-fridge/README.md

 ## Stack
-MyFrige is using HTML, CSS, React for frontend and Express and MySQL for backend
+MyFridge is using HTML, CSS, React for frontend and Express and MySQL for backend

 ## API